-Josh Duggar In More Hot Water; Thief Steals Car From His Lot
+Josh Duggar In More Hot Water, Thief Steals Car From His Lot

 Josh Duggar has been in a lot of legal hot water recently, including being the subject of a lawsuit for using a man’s image on several dating sites without asking for permission.
-But new reports are surfacing that things aren’t looking up for Josh Duggar in any aspect of his life, including his businesses.
+However, new reports are surfacing that things aren’t looking up for Josh Duggar in any aspect of his life, including his businesses.

 The Duggar family has their fingers in many different pies and helps run several businesses with the aid of their brood of 19 children.
 And when 19 Kids and Counting went off the air due to the allegations that Josh Duggar molested five girls, including four of his younger sisters, Josh was forced to get a regular plebeian job.